JNN5/python_challenge/README.md

   - color
   - weight in grams
 ### Given
-- bags of various colors and sizes
+- bags of various colors and weights
 ### When
 - a user submits bag data
 ### Then